Blue Whale - 08/15 through 09/12

 Azores - 04/25 through 05/02

-Mingan Island Cetacean Study (MICS) is a non-profit research organization dedicated to ecological studies of marine mammals.
-Founded in 1979 by Richard Sears, MICS was the first organization to carry out extensive long-term research of cetaceans in the Gulf of St. Lawrence.
-The principal study area is along the Québec North Shore in the Mingan Island/Anticosti region.
-MICS is best known for being the first organization to carry out long-term studies of the endangered blue whale (Balaenoptera musculus).
+Mingan Island Cetacean Study (MICS) is a non-profit research organization dedicated to ecological studies of marine mammals and marine ecosystems.
+Founded in 1979 by Richard Sears, MICS was the first organization to carry out long-term research of cetaceans in the Gulf of St. Lawrence and first to carry out long-term studies of the endangered blue whale.
+The principal study areas include the Québec North Shore in the Mingan Island/Anticosti region, the Gaspe Peninsula and St Lawrence Estuary.

-More recently MICS has been carrying out fieldwork off Iceland and the Azores.
-We have also participated in research on whales and other marine mammals off New Zealand, New Caledonia, South Georgia (South Atlantic), Panama, Costa Rica, Greenland, and in the Gulf of Maine.
+In addition MICS has carried out fieldwork in the Sea of Cortez, off Iceland and the Azores.
+We have also participated in cetacean research off New Zealand, New Caledonia, South Georgia (South Atlantic), Panama, Costa Rica, Greenland, and in the Gulf of Maine.